Lumi-supercomputer/lumi-userguide/docs/software/installing/easybuild.md

 ### Toolchains on Cray

-Toolchains in EasyBuild contains at least a compiler, but can also contains an MPI library and a number of mathematical libraries (BLAS, LAPACK, ScaLAPACK and a FFT library).
+Toolchains in EasyBuild contain at least a compiler, but can also contain an MPI library and a number of mathematical libraries (BLAS, LAPACK, ScaLAPACK and a FFT library).
 Programs compiled with different toolchains cannot be loaded together (though the module system will not always prevent this on LUMI).